sumotoy/LiquidCrystalNewV2/README.md

 This version uses 2 wire PCF8574 and PCF8574A chip as GPIO.
 GPIO pins are freely configurable though a dedicated file so it can be easily adapted to other existing hardware design.

+[<b>LiquidCrystal_SHR</b>]

+This version uses 3 wire shift register chip 74XX595 as GPIO.
+GPIO pins are freely configurable though a dedicated file so it can be easily adapted to other existing hardware design.